lukso-network/docs/docs/learn/expert-guides/key-manager/get-controller-permissions.md

 # Get Controller Permissions

-:::caution
+:::caution Disclaimer

-This article is a WIP
+This guide might contain outdated information and will be updated soon.

 :::